Mario7F/RHEL9/ExamPrep/PracticeLabs.md

 #### Use cat command to create a new file and then append to that file.

-# Configuring Repositories in Linux
+# Configuring Repositories in Linux and Install Packages

   #### Configure the repositories
 - http://xyz.server.com/baseos